 SHEET for READING/LANGUAGE ARTS/WRITING

 Vocab.
-Words on front of index cards with the def. and a pict. to
+Words on front of index cards with the definitions and a picture

 - Write a sentence for

 each Vocab. word; underline your word.
 Sentences must begin with a

 capital letter & end with a punctuation mark.

 2. Grammar Sheet 2/3

 & Vocab.
 Tests today